-The good news is that you can absolutely save a ton of money on groceries without coupons.
+The good news is that you can absolutely save a ton of money on groceries without coupons, even in 2022.
 Read on for 20 easy & simple ways to save starting today!

 Choose your grocery store wisely